ahmdhisham/Home-Credit-Default-Risk/README.md

       pip install -r requirements.txt

 ### 4. Download and Prepare Data
-      # Obtain the Home Credit Default Risk dataset from Kaggle.
+      # Obtain the Home Credit Default Risk dataset from https://drive.google.com/file/d/1Rj3uQVB8DSZkaPk4owMu66ANKIK_SsLk/view?usp=sharing.
-      # Place the downloaded files in the data directory of the repository.
+      # Place the downloaded files in the directory of the repository then extract it.
 Ensure the following structure:
       home-credit-default-risk/
       ├── data/
-      │   ├── application_train.csv
+      │   ├── columns_description
-      │   ├── application_test.csv
+      │   ├── interim
-      │   ├── other_csv_files.csv
+      │   ├── processed
-      │   ├── other_csv_files.csv
+      │   ├── raw

 ### 5. Run the Project
       # Option 1: Run the Streamlit Web Application